Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Next-Gen.md

 # Next-Gen

-A superarchetype of revitalyzacions of various canon archetypes.
+A superarchetype of revitalyzacions of various existing archetypes.

 <br>